Geosynchronous Space Situational Awareness Program: AFSPC-6 (GSSAP-3 & 4)

 GSSAP 3 (USA-270) and 4 (USA-271) satellites were launched on 19 August 2016.
 On 12 September 2017, both were declared operational.
 USA-270 approached two Chinese satellites in GEO to examine them more closely.
 In 2023, Chinese researchers reported having observed 13 other instances where US satellites approached Chinese ones.

 USSF-8 (GSSAP-5 & 6)

 Atlas V AV-084 lifts off from Cape Canaveral Space Force Station, Florida, 21 January 2022 with GSSAP-5 and GSSAP-6.

 Two more satellites (GSSAP-5 and GSSAP-6) have been successfully launched on 21 January 2022 by a Atlas V launch vehicle.

-USSF-87 (GSSAP-7 & 8) and future
+USSF-87 (GSSAP-7 & 8)

 In August 2023 the Space Systems Command revealed that two more satellites have been ordered to Northrop Grumman to keep up with the demand for GSSAP assets.
 The launches of the new satellites were planned for 2024 and 2027 respectively, with the spacecraft being the first of the constellation not to be launched in pairs.

-GSSAP 7 and 8 are scheduled to be launched together in 2025 by a Vulcan Centaur VC4S.
+GSSAP 7 and 8 have been successfully launched on the 12th of February 2026 by a ULA Vulcan VC4S.
+There was a possible leak from the SRB.

+Future

 GSSAP 9 and 10 will follow in 2027.